Follow These 4 Cataract Prevention Tips

+Cataract cannot be avoided in old age, but by following the below tips, it can be delayed.
 Cataract is a disease that is associated with age, whereby the natural lens of the eye becomes old and opaque, thus leading to blurred vision and glare.
-It cannot be totally avoided in old age, but in most people, healthy lifestyles will delay its onset and reduce the degree of its destruction.
+You can follow the below tips to make your overall eye healthy:

 Cataract Eye